3 Producing microlearning delivery

 Co-presenting voice recordings for slide presentations

-Inviting a guest or colleague to join in and co-present in recording a slide presentation is another way to add variation and vibrancy to lectures and presentations.
-It goes a step further than having voice-over contributions for slides.
-Content delivery with a co-presenter can be transformative in helping make presentations ‘come to life’ with even greater synergies of energy and increased perspective.
-Co-presenting is a commonly used format, we see it used in broadcast news, especially television, with the use of two news anchor presenters to add vibrancy and breakdown monotony.
-It is an approach based on variation and novelty as a way to maintain interest.
+Inviting a guest or colleague to join in and co-present in the recording of a slide presentation is an option that goes a step further to voice-over contributions (discussed above), as it increases level on involvement.
+Content delivery with a co-presenter can be transformative in making presentations ‘come to life’ with even greater synergies of energy and increased perspective.
+Co-presenting is a commonly used format in broadcast media, we see it used in broadcast news, with the use of two anchor presenters to add vibrancy and breakdown monotony.
+It is an effective variation approach for maintaining audience attention and interest.

-The following (below) is an example of a co-presented micro-lecture, ‘Facilitating group processes for participation at meetings and workshops’ (video; 0’43”; CC-BY).
+This video is an example of co-presenting for micro-lecture, 'Facilitating group processes for participation at meetings and workshops' (video; 0'43"; CC-BY).

 Co-presenting is a valuable tool in the microlearning toolkit and so I use it frequently.
-That said, having variety across a course still works best, that is, having a mix of my voice only presentations, along with some with guest voice contributions.
+That said, having variety across a course can still work best, that is, having a mix of lecturer voice only presentations, along with some co-presenter and guest voice contributions.

 Recording live content: lectures, presentations

-Recording presentations during live delivery is another good option, if circumstances allow, as many lectures are recorded live either on campus or online, or a simultaneous combination of both where a presentation is being delivered live on campus in a room, with access also open to online learners.
+Recording presentations during live delivery is also good option, if circumstances allow.
+Many lectures are recorded live either on campus or online, or a simultaneous combination of both where presentations are being delivered live on campus, in large purpose-built rooms, where access is also open to online learners.
 This kind of combined learning type context is quite common today, especially for institutions that have large cohorts online and on campus.

 Live delivery recording helps overcome hurdles commonly encountered with voice-over recording for slide presentations as we’ve discussed.
 This leaves us with the task of segmenting the recorded content into bite-sized instalments, which will be covered shortly.